Johann Kremenezky

-Johann Kremenezky, also called Kremenetski or Kremenetzky (Hebrew: יונה קרמנצקי) was born February 15, 1850, and died on October 25, 1934.
+Johann Kremenezky, also spelled Kremenetski or Kremenetzky (Hebrew: יונה קרמנצקי) was born February 15, 1850, and died on October 25, 1934.
 He was a Zionist industrialist, electrical engineer, founder of the Jewish National Fund, and personal secretary and adviser to Theodor Herzl.

 Biography

 Jonas Yosipovich Levinson (later Yona Kremenezky) was born in Odessa.
 He was the owner of Kremenezky, Mayer & Co, a noted electric lighting company in Vienna.
 In the summer of 1896, Kremenezky met with Theodor Herzl, leader of the Zionist movement, to discuss the implementation of modern technology in the future Jewish state.

 Zionist activism

 Kremenezky was the first chairman of the Jewish National Fund (JNF) from 1902 to 1907.
 JNF's blue collection boxes were distributed by the JNF almost from its inception at the initiative of Kremenezky.
 Once found in many Jewish homes, the boxes became one of the most familiar symbols of Zionism.
 Additionally he sold stamps to raise funds.